Regularity for elliptic pairs over C[[h]]: Introduction

 \section{Introduction}

-The notion of elliptic pair goes back to~\cite{ScS}, where the authors consider a morphism of complex analytic manifolds $f:X\to Y$ and say that a coherent $\shd_X$-module $\shm$ and an $\R$-constructible sheaf $F$ form an $f$-elliptic pair if the $f$-characteristic variety of $\shm$ and the micro-support of $F$ do not intersect outside the zero-section of the cotangent bundle $T^\ast X$.
-The $f$-characteristic variety of a coherent $\shd_X$-module is a closed conic analytic subvariety of the cotangent bundle $T^\ast X$, which depends on $f$.
-In particular, the $f$-characteristic variety coincides with the classical characteristic variety when $f$ is the constant map $X\to \rmptt$.
+The notion of elliptic pair goes back to~\cite{ScS}, where the authors consider a morphism of complex analytic manifolds $f:X\to Y$ and say that a coherent $\shd_X$-module $\shm$ and an $\R$-constructible sheaf of $\C$-modules $F$ form an $f$-elliptic pair if the $f$-characteristic variety of $\shm$ and the micro-support of $F$ do not intersect outside the zero-section of the cotangent bundle $T^\ast X$.

-If $X$ is the complexification of a real analytic manifold $M$ and if $\shm$ is an elliptic system on $M$, then $(\shm,\C_M)$ forms an elliptic pair.
-Therefore, elliptic pairs can be regarded as a generalization of elliptic systems.
-The functorial properties of $f$-elliptic pairs are studied in detail in~\cite{ScS}, where the authors prove theorems of regularity, finiteness and duality for these objects.
-As the authors point out, such theorems generalize several classical results of $\shd_X$-module theory, complex analytic geometry and elliptic systems theory.
+Consider the constant map $a_X:X\to\rmptt$.
+If $X$ is the complexification of a real analytic manifold $M$ and $\shm$ is an elliptic system on $M$, then $(\shm,\C_M)$ is an $a_X$-elliptic pair.
+Elliptic pairs can thus be regarded as a generalization of elliptic systems.
+The functorial properties of elliptic pairs are studied in~\cite{ScS}, where theorems of regularity, finiteness and duality are proved for these objects.
+As the authors point out, such theorems generalize several classical results of $\shd_X$-modules theory, complex analytic geometry and elliptic systems theory.

-The main purpose of this paper is to extend the notions and main results of~\cite{ScS} to the framework of modules over the ring $\shd_X[[\h]]$, the ring of differential operators with a formal parameter $\h$.
-This ring appeared first in~\cite{KS3} where the authors deal with deformation-quantization modules over complex manifolds.
-The study of $\shd_X[[\h]]$-modules was then developed in~\cite{DGS} and~\cite{MMFR}.
-Consider the graduate functor $\gr$ that maps each $F$ in the derived category of sheaves of $\C[[\h]]$-modules to $\gr(F)\eqdot F\lltens[{\C_X[[\h]]}]\C_X$, which one regards as an object of the derived category of sheaves of $\C$-modules.
+The purpose of this paper is to extend the main results of~\cite{ScS} to the framework of modules over the ring $\shd_X[[\h]]$, the ring of differential operators with a formal parameter $\h$.
+This ring appeared first in~\cite{KS3} as an example of an algebra of formal deformation.
+Therefore, the machinery developed in~\cite{KS3} to perform the study of deformation-quantization modules also apply to the study of $\shd[[\h]]$-modules.
+Such study has been performed in~\cite{DGS} and~\cite{MMFR}.

+Denote by $\C[[\h]]$ the ring of formal power series on $\C$.
+Consider the right exact functor that maps each sheaf of $\C[[\h]]$-modules $F$ to $F/\h F$ regarded as a sheaf of $\C$-modules.
+Consider also its left derived functor denoted by $\gr$.